-The PrEP medication sold as Truvada is a combination of two drugs -- tenofovir and emtricitabine -- that prevents HIV from making copies of itself and taking over your immune system.
-It protects the T cells that HIV attacks.
+The PrEP medications sold as Descovy or Truvada, which are a combination of two drugs -- tenofovir and emtricitabine -- which taken correctly prevents HIV from taking hold in your body.
 There's no generic version of PrEP yet.

 You need to take PrEP medicine once a day, every day.

 Skipping a dose or not taking PrEP regularly lowers the pill's ability to protect you.
 If you take it: